 - Invitation for Bids (IFB).
-An Invitation for Bid (IFB) is a formal written competitive sealed bid method used to obtain written bids.
+An Invitation for Bid (IFB) is a formal written competitive sealed bid method179 used to obtain written bids.
 An IFB must be used for procurements exceeding \$25,000 and may be used for procurements of \$25,000 or less.
-If the total value of a solicitation is greater than \$25,000, an IFB must be posted on the ESBD and all eligible vendors within the NIGP Class and/or Class/Items designated for the procurement that are active on the CMBL must be solicited for formal bids.
+If the total value of a solicitation is greater than \$25,000,180 an IFB must be posted on the ESBD and all eligible vendors within the NIGP Class and/or Class/Items designated for the procurement that are active on the CMBL must be solicited for formal bids.
 Guidance on how to draft a solicitation can be found in the Solicitation Preparation section of this Guide. - Informal Bidding (Purchases \$25,000 or Less).
-If the total value of a contract is over \$5,000 but not more than \$25,000, a Contract Developer must provide bid opportunities to vendors active on the CMBL within the NIGP Class and/or Class/Item designated for the solicitation.
-These vendors may be chosen in the geographic region that serves the agency.
-The Contract Developer must solicit bids from a minimum of three active vendors on the CMBL, two of which must be current Texas-certified HUBs.
-The acceptable methods for receiving informal responses for purchases greater than \$5,000 but not greater than \$25,000 are in person, via direct mail, via facsimile transmission, over the telephone, or via email.
+If the total value of a contract is over \$10,000181 but not more than \$25,000, a Contract Developer must provide bid opportunities to vendors active on the CMBL within the NIGP Class and/ or Class/Item designated for the solicitation.182 These vendors may be chosen in the geographic region that serves the agency.
+The Contract Developer must solicit bids from a minimum of three active vendors on the CMBL, two of which must be current Texas-certified HUBs; the last vendor who was awarded a contract for the same goods or services may be provided the request for bid, if applicable.
+The acceptable methods for receiving informal responses for purchases greater than \$10,000 but not greater than \$25,000 are in person, via direct mail, via facsimile transmission, over the telephone, or via email.183 price, provided the negotiation does not result in a material change184 to the advertised specifications.185 Proprietary procurements must also follow the procedures set forth in Proprietary Purchases.

 Negotiations are not permitted by the competitive bidding procurement method.
-However, if there is only one qualified bidder then the Contract Developer may negotiate with the sole bidder, including price, provided the negotiation does not result in a material change to the advertised specifications.
-Proprietary procurements must follow the procedures set forth in Proprietary Purchases.
+However, if there is only one qualified bidder then the Contract Developer may negotiate with the sole bidder, including

+- 176 TEX.
+GOV'T CODE § 2165.004.

+- 177 TEX.
+GOV'T CODE § 2157.006.

-&lt;sup>157 TEX.
+- 178 TEX.
 GOV'T CODE § 2155.063; 34 TEX.
 ADMIN.
 CODE § 20.206(c).

-&lt;sup>158 34 TEX.
+- 179 34 TEX.
 ADMIN.
 CODE § 20.206(a)(1).

-&lt;sup>159 TEX.
-GOV'T CODE § 2155.083(a); 34 TEX.
-ADMIN.
-CODE § 20.209.
+- 180 TEX.
+GOV'T CODE § 2155.083(a); TEX.
+GOV'T CODE § 2155.264.

-&lt;sup>160 TEX.
+- 181 TEX.
 GOV'T CODE § 2155.132(e).

-&lt;sup>161 TEX.
+- 182 TEX.
 GOV'T CODE § 2155.132(h).

-&lt;sup>163 34 TEX.
-ADMIN.
-CODE § 20.206(d)(5).
+- 183 TEX.
+GOV'T CODE § 2156.063.

 Best Value Standard.
-Each agency shall purchase goods and services that provide the best value for the State.
-For a purchase made through competitive bidding, the agency must specify in the solicitation the factors other than price that will be considered in determining which bid offers the best value for the State.
-In determining the best value for the state, the purchase price and whether the goods or services meet specifications are the most important considerations.
-The agency may, however, consider other relevant factors, including:
+Each agency shall purchase goods and services that provide the best value for the State.186 For a purchase made through competitive bidding, the agency must specify in the solicitation the factors other than price that will be considered in determining which bid offers the best value for the State and the proposal criteria the agency will use when considering the factors.187 In determining the best value for the state, the purchase price and whether the goods or services meet specifications are principal considerations that must be balanced with other relevant factors.188 The agency may, however, consider other relevant factors, including: